rahulbabubunga/FizzBuzz/README.md

 you would need visual studio 2022 to run this. this is based on visual studio built in .net 8 template.

-Open the solution and press green button
+Open the solution in visual studio 2022 and press green button
 ------------------------------------------------------------------------------------
 Run an sample request:

-you can use the swagger page or use curl like below.
+you can use the packaged swagger page or use curl like below.